mradocy/BaseUnityProject/README.md

 ## Creating a new project

-* Copy create-base-unity-project.cmd (located at the root of BaseUnityProject) into the root project folder.
+* Copy `create-base-unity-project.cmd` (located at the root of BaseUnityProject) into the root project folder.

-* Run create-base-unity-project.cmd.
+* Run `create-base-unity-project.cmd`.
 It will use robocopy to copy the files from BaseUnityProject to the new Unity project.
 This file will then delete itself.